viamrobotics/docs/docs/tutorials/projects/make-a-plant-watering-robot.md

 Add the mcp300x-adc-sensor module to your robot in 3 steps:

-1. Go to your robot's **Config** tab.
+1. Go to your machine's **Config** tab.
    Select **Create component**.
 2. Search mcp300x.
    Click **Add module**.
-3. Give your module a name of your choice, and click **Create** to add this module to your robot.
+3. Give your module a name of your choice, and click **Create** to add this module to your machine.
 4. Find your module's card on the **Config** page.
    In **Attributes**, add the necessary attributes as `"channel_map"` and `"sensor_pin"`.
    For example, if you have a moisture sensor on channel 0, and your `sensor_pin` is 8, your configuration should look like this: